PolakAllen/pyconst/const/readme.md

 assertions come in two primary forms, stack based (modal), and invariant (static).

 In addition, assertions allow us to reason about program behavior.
-A sufficently advanced assertion framework may generate a new paradigm that affords a seperate specification of behaviors.
+A sufficiently advanced assertion framework may generate a new paradigm that affords a separate specification of behaviors.